Chart Color Schemes

 Development

-Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Malvern recorded approximately 4 residential properties granted approval per year over the past five financial years, totalling an estimated 21 homes.
-So far in FY-26, 1 approval has been recorded.
-This results in an average of 4.3 new residents per year for every home built between FY-21 and FY-25.
+AreaSearch analysis of ABS building approval numbers shows Malvern recorded approximately four residential properties granted approval per year over the past five financial years, totalling an estimated 24 homes.
+As of FY-26, one approval has been recorded.
+On average, 3.8 new residents have been associated with each home built between FY-21 and FY-25, indicating demand outpacing supply.
+The average construction value of new homes is $879,000, reflecting a focus on the premium market.

 Frequently Asked Questions - Development